-Moving the tail rotor stick right will cause the helicopter nose to move right (clockwise).
+Moving the tail rotor stick towards the left will cause the helicopter nose to rotate left (counterclockwise).

-Moving the collective stick backwards (towards you) will cause the helicopter to descend.
+Moving the tail rotor stick towards the right will cause the helicopter nose to rotate right (clockwise).

 TRACKING THE MAIN BLADES

 At zero pitch, bring the main rotor up to speed and observe whether the rotational planes of the blades are the same.
 If they are not, adjust one of the linkages to bring the blades into the same plane.